-Positivism as research paradigm explores social reality through observation, experimentation and reason66.
-This consolidates the understanding of human behaviour as true knowledge is usually anchored on experience of senses676869.
+Positivism as research paradigm explores social reality through observation, experimentation and reason.
+This consolidates the understanding of human behaviour as true knowledge is usually anchored on experience of senses.
 Ontologically, champions of positivism generally assume that reality is objectively arrived at, and that its operationalized measurements rely on properties independent of the researcher and their research instruments.
-Ideally, the knowledge generated can be described as
+Ideally, the knowledge generated can be described as objective and quantifiable(Weber, 2004).
+This study on assesses role of parliamentary organizations on international relations.
+Positivism is rightly chosen for study because of its strength in helping quantification of parameters of interest and relationship among them and enhancement of precision.
+Henning, Van Rensburg and Smit (2004) in expressed that positivism oriented studies uncover true through presented empirical evidence.
+Walsham (1995) corroborated this, acknowledging the role of positivism in maintaining scientific knowledge is factual while its ontology places reality as being independent of social construction.
+Success of parliamentary institutions relies on human behaviour as passively guided, controlled, and influentially determined by actions or practices different country contexts and environment.

-66Livesey (2006).
+&lt;sup>66Livesey (2006).

-67Wheeldon (2010)
+\\ Wheeldon (2010)

-68Halfpenny (1982)
+&lt;sup>68Halfpenny (1982)